Akatsuki777/plexPiece/README.md

 - **`getEpisodeThumbnails.py`**
   For an additional feature that is not yet implemented.
 It pulls available episode thumbnails from the Kitsu API.
 The data are incomplete (only 53 thumbnails available).

+- **`findMissingEps.py`**
+  Displays the episodes that are missing from the existing One Piece library in Plex.

 ---